 9. Glass Hostaria

 Another New Year’s Eve option lies in the scrumptious renditions of chefs Cristina Bowerman (president of Ambassadors of Taste for Italy), and Fabio Spada.
 Together, they’ve created a taste experience that will make you greet the new year with a satisfied grin on your face.
-Indulge in yellowtail sashimi, fermented pears served with caviar, or lobster accompanied with lemon and parsley foam.
+Indulge in Burnt lettuce, oyster, trout roe sauce and kefir, or liquid ravioli of 60 month aged Parmigiano Reggiano, white truffle.
 Basically, the stuff you can’t make at home.

 If you’re torn as to whether you should eat out for Christmas Eve, Christmas Dinner, or New Year’s Eve, Marzapane just made everything more complicated.